 In association with the Museo del Oro in Bogota, ‘Beyond El Dorado – Power and Gold in Ancient Colombia’ will run until March 23rd 2014, exploring the fascinating story that is El Dorado and looking at some of the myths that have arisen over the centuries.

-For those looking to book luxury accommodation in London to enjoy a weekend in the capital, this exhibition could be a thrilling and educational part of any itinerary.
+For those looking to book montcalm hotels London to enjoy a weekend in the capital, this exhibition could be a thrilling and educational part of any itinerary.

 While in today’s society gold is viewed as a highly valuable commodity in monetary terms, in pre-Hispanic Colombia it had a much more symbolic importance and visitors to the showcase will see this in the various artefacts on display.

 For those staying in luxury London hotels, the exhibition is a must.